ArcGIS: ArcGIS Desktop 8.1 to 8.3

 ArcGIS 8.1 was unveiled at the Esri International User Conference in 2000.
 ArcGIS 8.1 was officially released on April 24, 2001.
 This new application included three extensions: 3D Analyst, Spatial Analyst, and GeoStatistical Analyst.
-These three extension had become very powerful and popular in ArcView GIS 3.x product line.
+These three extensions had become very powerful and popular in ArcView GIS 3.x product line.
 ArcGIS 8.1 also added the ability to access data online, directly from the Geography Network site or other ArcIMS map services.
 ArcGIS 8.3 was introduced in 2002, adding topology to geodatabases, which was a feature originally available only with ArcInfo coverages.

 One major difference is the programming (scripting) languages available to customize or extend the software to suit particular user needs.
-In the transition to ArcGIS, Esri dropped support of its application-specific scripting languages, Avenue and the ARC Macro Language (AML), in favour of Visual Basic for Applications scripting and open access to ArcGIS components using the Microsoft COM standards.
+In the transition to ArcGIS, Esri dropped support of its application-specific scripting languages, Avenue and the ARC Macro Language (AML), in favor of Visual Basic for Applications scripting and open access to ArcGIS components using the Microsoft COM standards.
 ArcGIS is designed to store data in a proprietary RDBMS format, known as geodatabase.
 ArcGIS 8.x introduced other new features, including on-the-fly map projections, and annotation in the database.